SGDInstitute/apollo/content/collections/pages/mblgtacc/home.md

         content:
           -
             type: text
-            text: 'Registration is open'
+            text: 'Registration opens April 4'
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'Virtual tickets start at $25 per person.
-Tickets for in-person participants are $85.
-Registration will be available until 11:59 p.m.
-CT on October 1.
+            text: 'Tickets for in-person participants are $85.
+Virtual tickets are $20 per person.
+Registration will be available until early October.
 If you don''t register in advance, you can still attend by registering on site for $100.'
       -
         type: set
         attrs:
+          enabled: false
           values:
             type: buttons
             buttons: